 - Protection against loss of profit

-Insurers and reinsurers have searched for the latest methods on how they can keep their investment returns and reduce their risk by accommodating new classes of assets.
-Many insurance companies have focused their attention on real estate investing and these include direct and indirect real estate debt and infrastructure debt.
-They create custom real estate investor insurance for a purchaser or owner of the aforementioned assets.
-Investment-grade real estate debt is an appealing asset for many insurance companies since it provides:
+Insurers and reinsurers have searched for the latest methods to keep their investment returns and reduce risk by accommodating new classes of assets.
+Many insurance companies have focused on investing in real estate, including direct and indirect debt.
+They create custom real estate investor insurance for a purchaser or owner of the assets.
+Investment-grade real estate debt is appealing:

 - Bigger recovery rates compared to corporate bonds

 - Bigger rates of return compared to public debt